Natural Disaster Homestead Exemption

-This exemption is for any homestead property in which there was a rebuilt structure following a natural disaster (effective starting tax year 2012).
+This exemption is for any homestead property in which there was a rebuilt structure following a natural disaster.
 A natural disaster means an occurrence of widespread or severe damage or loss of property resulting from any catastrophic cause including but not limited to fire, flood, earthquake, wind, storm, or extended period of sever inclement weather.

 To be eligible for this exemption:

 you must own or have a legal or equitable interest in the property on which a single family residence is occupied as your principal residence during the assessment year;